shahriarHasan09/PlatoonSAFE/README.md

 In the current implementation, both `C2F` and `C2L` contain a single data member to represent the connection quality.
 However, we define two classes to represent the front and lead vehicle's connection quality, and they are derived from the same indirect base class `runtimeManager/StateParameter*`.
 This is done to facilitate a distinct extension of the C2F and C2L class types.
 For instance, if a user wants to add another data member to the C2F representing the distance to the front vehicle such that a controller switching will be triggered based on both these criteria, they can do so in the `C2F` class.
 The user do not need to make changes in the C2L class in this case.
-The communication quality of the C2L and C2F are categorized into OK, POOR, and CRITICAL which are measured based on the number of consecutive packet loss from the front and lead vehicles, Listing [\[listing:wifi\_quality\]](#listing:wifi_quality){reference-type="ref" reference="listing:wifi_quality"}.
-The C2L, C2F, `WIFI_QUALITY` can be found in the `runtimeManager/StateParameter*` directory.
+The communication quality of the C2L and C2F are categorized into OK, POOR, and CRITICAL which are measured based on the number of consecutive packet loss from the front and lead vehicles, Listing X. The C2L, C2F, `WIFI_QUALITY` can be found in the `runtimeManager/StateParameter*` directory.

 https://github.com/shahriarHasan09/PlatoonSAFE/blob/796c4232fe1ff68e2db9313ae357869845d5b562/src/veins/modules/application/platooning/runtimeManager/StateParameter.h#L23-L27